plrg-bristol/ATiPL/docs/index.md

 # Advanced Topics in Programming Languages 2022/23

 Advanced Topics in Programming Languages is a fourth year optional unit at the University of Bristol.
-The unit provides a grounding in the field of Programming Languages, along with an insight into what it is like to be Programming Languages researcher.
+The unit provides a grounding in the field of Programming Languages (PL), along with an insight into what it is like to be a PL researcher.

 This year the unit will be based on Robert Harper's book [_Practical Foundations for Programming Languages_](https://www.cs.cmu.edu/~rwh/pfpl/) (Cambridge University